nghthanh/JC2432W328-MonitorScreen/README.md

 - Monitor Serial output for error messages

 ### No data received
-- Verify PC client is running
+- Verify PC client is running (use `--log` to see output)
 - Check IP address and port match
 - Verify firewall settings on PC
 - Check network connectivity
+- Display will return to idle screen after timeout period

 ### BLE connection issues
 - Ensure BLE is enabled on PC